LilJing/pose-assisted-collaboration/README.md

 git clone https://github.com/LilJing/pose-assisted-collaboration.git
 cd pose-assisted-collaboration
 ```
-## Trained Model
+## Trained Models
-Our trained models are in ./models
+Our trained best models are in ./models;

-The trained vision-based controller model is Vision-model-best.dat and the pose-based controller model is Pose-model-best.dat;
+The trained vision-based controller model is Vision-model-best.dat and the pose-based controller model is Pose-model-best.dat.

 ## Environments for Evaluation

 There are two environments for evaluation.
-You can choose environment UnrealGarden-DiscreteColorGoal-v1 (for _Garden_ environment) and UnrealUrbanTreeOBST-DiscreteColorGoal-v1 (for _Urban City_ environment).
+You can choose environment UnrealGarden-DiscreteColorGoal-v1 (for _Garden_ environment) or UnrealUrbanTreeOBST-DiscreteColorGoal-v1 (for _Urban City_ environment).

 ## Run Our Method
 Run the pose-assisted multi-camera collaboration method: